- About SEAS

 What is the housing like/what amenities are provided with housing?

 Students will likely be living in New Quincy in single rooms in suites with shared bathrooms.
 Custodial staff will clean bathrooms every 2 weeks.
 We will provide one microwave/fridge combination for each suite.
 Please note that there are no kitchen facilities in New Quincy.
 Rooms are NOT air-conditioned.

 Do you provide a meal plan?

-We do not provide a meal plan, but students will have the option to purchase one.
-The laboratories and residence halls are very close to many inexpensive restaurants.
+We do not provide a meal plan.
+The laboratories and residence halls are very close to many inexpensive restaurants and grocery stores.